CarolineRinks/CS360-Systems-Programming/tarc-tarx/README.md

 The program tarc creates a tar file and works similarly to the command "tar cf".

 The program tarx recreates a directory from a tarfile, preserving protections and modification times for each file.
+It works similarly to the command "tar xf".

 src/ contains the source code for tarc and tarx.